-Section 6.
-An employee who is formally assigned by his Department Head or his designee for a period of five (5) or more consecutive workdays to perform the duties of a position in the bargaining unit having a higher rate of compensation, shall receive retroactively to the first day of his performing such duties and responsibilities the compensation he would have received had he been promoted to such position and shall continue to receive such compensation until he is relieved of such duties and responsibilities.
+Section 9.
+An employee who is formally assigned by his Department Head or his designee for a period of more than five (5) consecutive workdays to perform the duties of a position in the bargaining unit, other than the positions designated in Section 6 immediately above, having a higher rate of compensation shall receive retroactively to the first day of his performing such duties and responsibilities the compensation he would have received had he been promoted to such position and shall continue to receive such compensation until he is relieved of such duties and responsibilities.

-Section 7.
-Each employee assigned to work on a regularly scheduled basis on the second shift shall be paid a wage differential of seventy cents (\$.70) an hour above his regular hourly rate of pay for each hour he is in a pay status on such shift.
-Each employee assigned to work on a regularly scheduled basis on the third shift shall be paid a wage differential of eighty cents (\$.80) an hour above his regular hourly rate of pay for each hour he is in a pay status on such shift.
+Section 10.
+Each employee assigned to work on a regularly scheduled basis on the second shift shall be paid a wage differential of ninety cents (\$.90) an hour above his regular hourly rate of pay for each hour he is in a pay status on such shift.
+Each employee assigned to work on a regularly scheduled basis on the third shift shall be paid a wage differential of one dollar (\$1.00) an hour above his regular hourly rate of pay for each hour he is in a pay status on such shift.
 An employee shall be considered to be in a pay status for all hours he actually works, hours for which he does not work but receives holiday pay, and hours he is absent on annual leave and on sick leave.
 The regular hourly rate of pay paid to an employee who is assigned to work on the second and third shift on a regularly scheduled basis, shall include his wage differential while he is on a pay status.
 Notwithstanding the foregoing, each employee who is assigned on a temporary basis to work the second or the third shift for a period of five (5) or more consecutive work days shall be paid for the hours worked on the second or the third shift, as the case may be, the hourly wage differential designated above for each such shift.

-Section 8.
+Section 11.
 The weekly rate of compensation of each employee shall be equal to his annual rate of compensation divided by fifty-two (52).
 The hourly rate of compensation of each employee shall be equal to his weekly rate of compensation divided by forty (40).

-Section 9.
-Each employee in the bargaining unit who performs snow plowing and sanding duties during the period from 3:00 p.m. to 7:00 a.m. shall be paid, for all hours worked during such period, a wage differential of one dollar (\$1.00) an hour above his regular hourly rate of pay.
-Employees shall be paid the wage differential for all hours performing snow plowing and sanding on Saturdays and Sundays.
+Section 12.
+Each employee in the bargaining unit who performs snow plowing and sanding duties during the period from midnight to 7:00 a.m. shall be paid, for all hours worked during such period, a wage differential of seventy-five (\$.75) an hour above his regular hourly rate of pay.
 The employee's overtime rate of pay during such period shall be based on his regular hourly rate of pay plus the wage differential.
+Each employee in the bargaining unit who performs snow plowing and sanding duties in the Department of Public Works (DPW) snow and ice program shall be paid in accordance with the provisions of the DPW laborers contract.